Losing momentum in continuous-time stochastic optimisation: Introduction

 While momentum-based stochastic optimisation methods are popular in machine learning practice, they are overall rather badly understood; see the discussion in \cite{Liu}.
-In the present work, we analyse a continuous-time stochastic gradient dynamic with momentum and propose an efficient discretisation technique for this dynamical system.
+In the present work, we analyse a continuous-time stochastic gradient process with momentum and propose an efficient discretisation technique for this dynamical system.
 Thus, we improve the understanding of momentum-based stochastic optimisation in a theoretical framework and machine learning practice.
-Before we summarise our contributions more precisely, we introduce our continuous-time stochastic gradient-momentum process.
+Our analysis complements the Langevin-based analyses by \cite{Li2019, shi2022hyperparameters}{, where the authors represent SGD in continuous time as a diffusion process.} Before we summarise our contributions more precisely, we introduce our continuous-time stochastic gradient-momentum process.